Russian Legion: Russian Legion

 6 officers, 234 men.
 Also attached to the Moroccan Division, fighting alongside the First Battalion.

 It joined the French 1st Moroccan Division on December 13, 1917.
 The combined units then took place in the fighting around Amiens in March 1918 (→ Operation Michael), with severe losses to the Moroccan Division and the Russian Legion.
 Captain Loupanoff of the Russian Legion was decorated with the Medal of the Legion of Honor by the commander of the Moroccan Division, General Douzan.

 In May 1918 the Moroccan Division took part in the fierce fighting on the road from Soissons to Paris.
 The Russian Legion was sent in by Colonel Lagarde as badly needed reinforcements for the Moroccan Division.
 Losses during the fighting accounted for nearly 85% of the Russian Legion's forces.

 In July the Legion was sent reinforcements made primarily of volunteers from old regiments of the Expeditionary Corps and was reformed into the 1st Brigade of the Moroccan Division.
 More reinforcements arrived in August to bring the total to 21/2 infantry companies as well as a mortar unit which turned the Brigade into a Regiment.
 The Regiment was then sent towards Laffaux.

+The Legion actively participated in the breakthrough of the Hindenburg line, taking the first and second lines with bayonet attacks, and the third line surrendered itself when the Russians began to approach with shouts of "Huzzah”.

+The Legion's losses amounted to 9 killed and 25 wounded.

 Marshal Ferdinand Foch, Commander of the French Army, awarded the Russian Regiment with a special flag after their actions on September 12, where the Regiment managed to pierce the German defences, making its way through 3 lines of fortifications and capturing prisoners and materials, despite taking heavy losses.
 This attracted more volunteers, so that by November 1, 1918 the Regiment had 564 men.
 The battalion in turn was divided into a machine gun company and 3 infantry companies.

 After the German withdrawal to the border the Moroccan Division, including the Russian Regiment, advanced upon Moyeuvre.
 The operation was halted by the signing of the armistice treaty on November 11.
 Near the end of 1918 the entire Russian Regiment was recalled and demobilized.
 Some Russians chose to remain in France, while others returned to revolutionary Russia.
 Among the latter was Rodion Malinovsky, the future Soviet Minister of Defence.